Instruct, Not Assist: LLM-based Multi-Turn Planning and Hierarchical Questioning for Socratic Code Debugging: Experiments

 \subsection{Baselines}

-To determine the success of TreeInstruct, we also measure the performance on a few baselines.
-First is a baseline called \textbf{Vanilla}.
-Given the same input as TreeInstruct's Instructor, this method simply asks the base model to ask Socratic questions to the Student - it does not utilize the tree structure, nor does it estimate the Student's knowledge.
+We compare TreeInstruct to several baselines and their variants.
+Given that LLM-based Socratic instruction is a new evolving area with few existing work and no multi-turn methods, we adapt a prompting and an existing single-turn method to our task.
+The first baseline, \textbf{Vanilla}, is given the same input as TreeInstruct's Instructor.
+The base model is prompted to ask Socratic questions to the Student-- it does not use any explicit conversational structure or estimate the Student's knowledge.
 We use both Meta-Llama-3-8B-Instruct \llama \cite{touvron2023llama} and GPT-4 \gpt \cite{achiam2023gpt} as base models for the Vanilla baseline.

 Second, we use \textbf{BRIDGE} \cite{wang2023bridging}.
-Since we are adapting this for Socratic code debugging, we use the error type, the remediation strategy, and the remediation intention to guide the question generation, along with the problem-specific input given to TreeInstruct's Instructor.
+Since we are adapting this for Socratic code debugging, we use their predetermined error types, remediation strategies, and remediation intentions to guide the question generation, along with the problem-specific input given to TreeInstruct's Instructor.
 For both baselines, we limit the conversations to 20 turns per number of bugs.